Vehicle registration plates of Saudi Arabia: Banned combinations

 Some letter combinations were banned beginning in 2009, either for their Arabic or Latin translation.
-Among them are " 'S' 'E' 'X' ", " 'A' 'S' 'S' ", and others.
+Examples include " 'S' 'E' 'X' " and " 'A' 'S' 'S' ".
 Around 90,000 plate combinations already in use were removed from circulation as some car owners had deliberately chosen offensive combinations.

 Former registration plates

 The current plates were introduced in 2006.
 The former registration plates prior to 1996 used only 3 numbers and 3 letters with no translation.
 Even older license plates had a 7-number combination assigned to them, appearing in Arabic (International) and Hindi (East Arab) numerals.
 Above them was written Al-Saudia, in Arabic only.
 Numbers were sometimes padded by zeroes.

 Plates for trucks, public transport or diplomatic vehicles had a blue, yellow, or green background, respectively.
 The colors have been preserved in the current system, except that in the older system the entire plate had such a background.